Implement end-user recovery

 </Step>

-Include the recovery credential when registering the user.
-The public key and `encryptedPrivateKey` are sent to Dfns - the password stays with the user.
+Bundle the recovery credential into the same `Complete User Registration` (or `Complete End User Registration with Wallets`) call as the first passkey.
+The public key and `encryptedPrivateKey` are sent to DFNS.
+The password stays with the user.

 ```typescript title="Frontend - Include in registration request" theme={null}